2018 Nagaland Legislative Assembly election

-An election was held on 27 February 2018 in 59 out of 60 constituencies of the Legislative Assembly of Nagaland.
-The scheduled election in Northern Angami II constituency did not take place as only incumbent MLA Neiphiu Rio was nominated and was therefore declared elected unopposed.
-The counting of votes took place on 3 March 2018.
+The elections to the 13th Nagaland State Legislative Assembly was held on 27th February 2018 in 59 out of its 60 constituencies, with one member elected unopposed.
+The counting of votes took place on 3rd March 2018.
+The incumbent Naga People's Front (NPF) lost the elections, while Chief minister T. R. Zeliang retained his seat.
+Former NPF leader, Neiphiu Rio joined the Nationalist Democratic Progressive Party (NDPP) before the elections.
+Subsequently, with two-thirds majority in the assembly, the NDPP-Bharatiya Janata Party alliance formed the government with Rio as the new Chief Minister of Nagaland.

 Background

-The tenure of the Nagaland Legislative Assembly ended on 13 March 2018.
-On 22 Jan 2018, former CM KL Chishi joined the BJP along with 12 other leaders and former lawmakers, including former Independent legislator Jacob Zhimomi, at an event in Dimapur.
+The tenure of the 12th Nagaland State Legislative Assembly ended on 13th March 2018.

+On 22 Jan 2018, former CM K. L. Chishi joined the BJP along with 12 other leaders and former lawmakers, including former Independent legislator Jacob Zhimomi, at an event in Dimapur.

 11 parties issued a statement calling for the postponement of the polls.

 The BJP-led National Democratic Alliance and the ruling Naga Peoples' Front dissolved their electoral alliance prior to the election.
 The BJP instead chose to form an alliance with the newly formed Nationalist Democratic Progressive Party, led by former CM Neiphiu Rio.